f5devcentral/f5-big-iq/README.md

 1. [Install the Postman application.](https://learning.getpostman.com/docs/postman/launching_postman/installation_and_updates/)

-2. Use the Postman Import feature to import  two Postman collections.
+2. Use the Postman Import feature to import the Postman collection and environment.
    1. Click the **Import** button.
    1. Click **Import From Link**.
-   1. Paste in the following for the first collection: `https://raw.githubusercontent.com/f5devcentral/f5-big-iq/7.0.0/f5-appsvcs-templates/default/postman/default-as3-f5-all-templates.postman_collection.json` and then click **Import**.
+   1. Paste in the following for the Postman collection: `https://raw.githubusercontent.com/f5devcentral/f5-big-iq/7.0.0/f5-appsvcs-templates/default/postman/default-as3-f5-all-templates.postman_collection.json` and then click **Import**.
-   1. Repeast the last 3 sub-steps, but this type paste in the following for the second collection:  `https://raw.githubusercontent.com/f5devcentral/f5-big-iq/7.0.0/f5-appsvcs-templates/default/postman/default-as3-f5-all-templates.postman_environment.json`.
+   1. Repeast the last 3 sub-steps, but this type paste in the following for the Postman environment:  `https://raw.githubusercontent.com/f5devcentral/f5-big-iq/7.0.0/f5-appsvcs-templates/default/postman/default-as3-f5-all-templates.postman_environment.json`.

 ![postman_collection_import](./images/postman_collection_import.png)